Khalid-Bo/FreeRTOS__ISR__MCU_Program/README.md

 # Task Management with FreeRTOS
 This project demonstrates a C program designed to manage task execution on a MCU(Arduino uno, ESP32...) for efficient sensor data reading, processing, and LED notification.
 The primary goal of this code is to illustrate how FreeRTOS is used to manage concurrent tasks while optimizing energy consumption by utilizing the MCU’s sleep mode.
-This functionality is achieved through an interrupt-driven approach where the MCU stays in a low-power state until it receives a sensor data request from the I2C master.
+This functionality is achieved through an interrupt-driven approach where the MCU stays in IDLE mode (alow-power state) until it receives a sensor data request from the I2C master.

 ## Project Overview
 In this project: